 Despite all the perks tech companies offer to employees these days (unlimited PTOs, catered lunches, refreshments, beer on tap, dog friendly offices, gyms, yoga classes), there is often an indirect or hidden pressure on software engineers to put in more hours or to code on weekends.
-I have heard managers say things like:
+Managers say things like:

 - “You can call me on the weekend or even at night if you have any questions.
 I will answer your phone because I’ll be working anyways.”